jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

 ### Add Cognito Users

+From the console:
-- Open the Cognito Console, choose the created user pool, and click create user
+- Open the Amazon Cognito Console in the AWS console
+- Choose the created user pool, navigate to users, and click "create user"
 - Provide the user name and a temporary password or email address for auto-generated password
     - Users will be able to log into the frontend using Cognito credentials

+As part of the code:
+- Add a list of Cognito user emails in `config.yml` in the authentication section
+- Each of the users will receive a temporary password from no-reply@verificationemail.com

 ### Access the Frontend